stefanluncanu24/Forest-Fire-Prediction-using-Decision-Trees/README.md

 ## Model Evaluation
 - The model's performance is assessed using various metrics: accuracy, recall, precision, F1-score, and confusion matrix.
-- The AUC ROC curve is plotted to evaluate the model's ability to distinguish between classes, providing a comprehensive view of performance across different thresholds.
 - **Performance Metrics:**
   - **Accuracy:** 0.9672131147540983
   - **Confusion Matrix:**